mrismanaziz/Reforestation/README.md

-## What is the tallest building in the world?
-The library – it’s got the most stories!
+## Why couldn't the lifeguard save the hippie?
+He was too far out, man.